-- 5.4.1.
-The Corporate Governance Team will: - Publish the interests declared by staff in the Register of Interests. - Refresh this information at least annually and in a timely fashion whenever new material interests are declared. - Make this information available on the Trust's website: www.secamb.nhs.uk. - Staff and members of the public may also request a copy of the register by email to declarations@secamb.nhs.uk - 5.4.2.
+- 5.4.1 The Corporate Governance Team will: - Publish the interests declared by staff in the Register of Interests. - Refresh this information at least annually and in a timely fashion whenever new material interests are declared. - Make this information available on the Trust's website: www.secamb.nhs.uk.

+• Staff and members of the public may also request a copy of the register by email to declarations@secamb.nhs.uk

 If staff have substantial grounds for believing that publication of their interests should not take place then they should contact the Corporate Governance Team (declarations@secamb.nhs.uk) to explain why.
 In exceptional circumstances, for instance where publication of information might put a member of staff at risk of harm, information may be withheld or redacted on public registers.
 However, this would be the exception and information will not be withheld or redacted merely because of a personal preference.

-5.5.
-Action to be taken if there is a risk of conflict
+5.5 Action to be taken if there is a risk of conflict

-- 5.5.1.
-If an interest is declared but there is no risk of a conflict arising, then no action is warranted. - 5.5.2.
-However, if a material interest is declared then the general management actions that could be applied include: - restricting staff involvement in associated discussions and excluding them from decision making; - removing staff from the whole decision-making process; - removing staff responsibility for an entire area of work; and/or - removing staff from their role altogether if they are unable to operate effectively in it because the conflict is so significant. - 5.5.3.
-Each case will be different and context-specific, and the Trust will always clarify the circumstances and issues with the individuals involved.
-Staff involved in taking such actions must maintain a written audit trail of information considered and actions taken (through the minutes of meetings, for example). - 5.5.4.
-Decision-making staff who declare material interests must make their line manager, the person(s) they are working to or their main contact at the Trust aware of their existence. - 5.5.5.
-Staff have a responsibility to remove themselves from conflict.
+- 5.5.1 If an interest is declared but there is no risk of a conflict arising, then no action is warranted. - 5.5.2 However, if a material interest is declared then the general management actions that could be applied include: - restricting staff involvement in associated discussions and excluding them from decision making; - removing staff from the whole decision-making process; - removing staff responsibility for an entire area of work; and/or - removing staff from their role altogether if they are unable to operate effectively in it because the conflict is so significant. - 5.5.3 Each case will be different and context-specific, and the Trust will always clarify the circumstances and issues with the individuals involved.
+Staff involved in taking such actions must maintain a written audit trail of information considered and actions taken (through the minutes of meetings, for example). - 5.5.4 Decision-making staff who declare material interests must make their line manager, the person(s) they are working to or their main contact at the Trust aware of their existence. - 5.5.5 Staff have a responsibility to remove themselves from conflict. - 5.6 Personal Relationships at Work - 5.6.1 Colleagues should refer to the Personal Relationships at Work and Professional Boundaries Policy

-5.6.
-Management of interests - common situations
+5.7 Management of interests - common situations

-5.6.1.
-This section sets out the principles and rules to be adopted by staff in common situations, and what information must be declared.
+5.7.1 This section sets out the principles and rules to be adopted by staff in common situations, and what information must be declared.

-5.7.
-Gifts
+5.8 Gifts